Resources

 3. Hybrid DAS

-It is a combination of Active and passive DAS using both RRUs and coaxial cables.
-A typical hybrid DAS design/build includes an RRU on each floor to convert digital signal into analog RF signal.
+Hybrid DAS is a combination of active and passive DAS, using both RRUs and coaxial cables.
+A typical hybrid DAS design/build includes an RRU on each floor to convert digital signals into analog RF signals.
 Coaxial cables are then used to connect the analog RF signal to antennas on the floor.
-Hybrid DAS systems are used in medium and large buildings for cellular or PSR applications.
+Hybrid DAS systems are used in medium and large buildings for cellular or Public Safety Radio (PSR) applications.

 Pros

-• Hybrid DAS system require fewer RRUs which make them cheaper compared to active DAS
+• Hybrid DAS systems require fewer RRUs, making them cheaper compared to active DAS.

-• They are not limited by the lengths of coaxial cable runs.
+• Not limited by the lengths of coaxial cable runs.

 Cons